 Guarded by a giant bas-relief St Christopher, the baroque-gone-mad Chiesa Nuova has cherubs and stucco smothering its pastel-painted...

 Chiesa di Sant'Antonio

 Standing proud on a fountain-dotted square, this church is best known for its altar to the Cristo Morto (Dead Christ).

 For atmosphere, you can’t beat this slinky lounge bar, with white sofas gathered around the cobblestone, vine-draped courtyard of a...

 Even locals rave about the crisp, flavoursome pizza to-go at this hole-in-the-wall snack spot.
 Delizioso !

 Overlooking the town, this sanctuary was built after the Virgin Mary supposedly appeared in a vision to a monk, Bartolomeo d’Ivrea, in 1480.
 There’s a highly adorned church and several rather rough, near-life-size statue groups (including one of the Last Supper) in niches on the stairway.
 The best-known painting in the church is La Fuga in Egitto (Flight to Egypt), painted in 1522 by Bramantino.

-A funicular runs every 15 to 30 minutes from the town centre past the sanctuary to Orselina, but the 20-minute walk up a chapel-lined path known as the Via Crucis is fairly easygoing (take Via al Sasso off Via Cappuccini).
+A funicular runs every 15 minutes from the town centre past the sanctuary to Orselina, but a more scenic, pilgrim-style approach is the 20-minute walk up the chapel-lined Via Crucis (take Via al Sasso off Via Cappuccini).